ardroci/Packet-Sampling-for-Online-Classification-of-Encrypted-Internet-Traffic/README.md

     -v, --verbose       Verbose mode.
                         Default: brief
     -f FILE, --file FILE
-                        Open a file with previous catpured traffic.
+                        Open a file with previous captured traffic.
     -o FILE, --output FILE
+                        Specifies the directory where the captured
-                        Save captured traffic to a pcap file.
+                        traffic is saved in a pcap file.
     -p , --sniffer
                         No selection scheme is applied to the captured traffic.
     -s INTERVAL, --systematic_count INTERVAL